 This section of the Report contains all of the observations that the examiners provided to the companies.
-These include all instances where the companies violated instances where the companies violated any other Virginia laws applicable to insurers.
+These include all instances where the companies violated Virginia insurance statutes and regulations.
+In addition, the examiners noted any instances where the companies violated any other Virginia laws applicable to insurers.